Chris Martin (motorcyclist): Starting out

 Martin started out doing the 125cc Aprilia challenge, spending three years between 1997 and 1999.
 Martin then spent three years in the British 125cc Championship from 2000 to 2003.

 British Superbike Championship 2004–07

-Martin then moved from the 125cc machines into the Superbike class, Martin rode a Privateer machine throughout his time in BSB, he finished 6th and 2nd in the championship in the first two years, but Martin moved to PR Branson Honda, and became the privateer champion of 2006.
+Martin then moved from the 125cc machines into the Superbike class, Martin rode a Privateer machine throughout his time in BSB, he finished sixth and second in the championship in the first two years, but Martin moved to PR Branson Honda, and became the privateer champion of 2006.
 Martin switched to Red Viper Racing for BSB for 2007 without much success.

 British Supersport Championship 2008–09

-Martin moved down to the supersport class for 2008 joining the Gearlink Kawasaki team, finishing in 6th on 99 points.
+Martin moved down to the supersport class for 2008 joining the Gearlink Kawasaki team, finishing in sixth on 99 points.
 Martin continued with the Gearlink Kawasaki team for the 2009 season.
-The 2009 season was a struggle for Martin only finishing two of the nine races.
-Despite this Martin claimed his first win in the British Supersport class at Mallory Park, that he completed crashing heavily at Brands Hatch.
+The 2009 season was a struggle for Martin, as he only finished two of the nine races.
+Despite this, Martin claimed his first win in the British Supersport class at Mallory Park, that he completed crashing heavily at Brands Hatch.